 Meadowstone Farm, Bethlehem NH

 If one were to find themselves on Brook Road in Bethlehem New Hampshire, it would be wise to make a stop at Meadowstone Farm!
 A tin horse drawn hay rake mounted upright is the landmark to look for.
 The rake guards a bridge over quaint meandering stream trickling underneath.
 Since they purchased the land 14 years ago, farm owners Tim and Jess have been creating an environment of agriculture, education, and community.
-Farm stand open 8-7:00/365.
-Buy eggs, meat, goat cheese and seasonal vegetables.
+The farm stand open on a self-server basis from 8–5:30.
+Buy eggs, meat, goat cheese, and seasonal vegetables.
+2021 CSA share now available.

 Dimond Hill Farm, Concord, NH

 From its inception in 1827 until the mid-1950s, Dimond Hill was a living example of the storybook version of a New England family farm.
 For five generations the family milked a herd of Ayrshire cows, raised pigs and chickens for consumption, kept draft and riding horses, harvested hay and silage, and raised a variety of vegetables.
 In the mid-1950s, dairy production took center stage as the family moved into selling milk and cream, delivering them in farm-labeled glass bottles to local area homes.
 Dairy production transitioned into growing vegetables and fruits in the late 1960s and early 1970s.
-Today the Dimond Hill farm stand is open daily 10am-6pm, selling naturally-grown produce, maple syrup, pickles, breads, cheeses, meats, eggs, pastas, pies, ice cream and other delicious regional products.
+The Dimond Hill farm stand is open daily from 10–6:00 with lots of new products to see and sample, including naturally-grown produce, maple syrup, pickles, breads, cheeses, meats, eggs, pastas, pies, ice cream, and other delicious regional products.

 Field to Fork Farm, Chester, NH